 I decided to use the Kreg Jig to attach the bottom shelf too.
 The pocket holes will be visible and I plan on using the white plastic plugs that came with the jig.
 If I could do it over, I’d probably countersink some screws from the side instead, but this will be fine.

 I’ve seen other bloggers put together their face frames with pocket holes, but I prefer to glue and use a nail gun to attach the frame.
-I’d use the nail gun anyway since I don’t have the patience to wait for the glue to dry with it all clamped together.
 I’d rather not chance splitting the 1x2s.
 I’ve already sworn enough with the glue-shiftage happening during assembly…

 I pin the face frame on with 18 gauge 1.25″ nails going through the frame into the plywood.
 Then I use a 16 gauge 2″ nail through the side of one of the frames into the other frame (to keep those straight together).
 I was literally thinking that I needed to warn you readers to keep the nail gun straight on so it doesn’t shoot through the wood when I shot it through the wood.
 Another swear word.

 Anybody notice my latest mistake?
 I should have squared this up before putting on the face frame.
 I’ve got to prop it with plywood to keep from scratching up the pine face now.
 This is my squaring up procedure.
 The longer diagonal measurement goes up against something solid and you give it a gentle kick with your foot (a foot that is not in a flip flop–a beginner mistake I made way back when, ouch).
 Remeasure about the same number of times you’ve heard a political commercial in the past month (about fifty million times approximately) until both diagonal measurements are exactly the same.
 Don’t. bump. it. again.